Special Financial Conditions

 • divorce or separation after the FAFSA was submitted

-• Loss/reduction of untaxed income received since your FAFSA tax year (i.e. child support ended)
+• loss of one-time income source that you only received during your FAFSA tax year

-• Loss of one-time income source received since your FAFSA tax year
+• loss/reduction of untaxed income received since your FAFSA tax year (i.e. child support ended)

-• Parent/spouse/student reported unusually high medical expense deductions on your FAFSA tax year or the following tax year.
+• parent/spouse/student reported unusually high medical expense deductions on your FAFSA tax year or the following tax year.

 • parent or spouse of student suffered permanent and total disability after January 1 of the prior academic year